Some numbers are held to be lucky, others unlucky and yet others are imbued with divine or mystical significance.

 One, however, is associated with beauty.
 Known as the golden ratio, its repeat appearance in architecture, design, nature and the proportions of the human body has long been a source of fascination to mathematicians and artists alike.

 In mathematics, two numbers are said to be in a golden ratio if the ratio of the larger (a) to the smaller (b) is the same as the ratio of their sum (a +b) to the larger number (a).
 That is, (a + b)/a = a/b.
-Expressed diagrammatically, it looks like this:
+Expressed diagrammatically.

 The value of the golden ratio is ½(1 + √5), an irrational number: 1.6180889887 …